pcaston/OpenPeerPower.github.io/source/_integrations/demo.markdown

 - [Weather](/integrations/weather/) (`weather`)

-To integrate a demo platform in Home Assistant, add the following section to your `configuration.yaml` file:
+To integrate a demo platform in Open Peer Power, add the following section to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry